LAION-AI/Open-Assistant/docs/docs/guides/prompting.md

 a walk.
 Always stay positive."

 User: "I heard about this fun DIY project called fractal wood burning.
-Could you help me set it up?" <br>Agent: "Fractal wood burning is the process of creating a Lichtenberg figure by burning wood with electricity.
+Could you help me set it up?"
+Agent: "Fractal wood burning is the process of creating a Lichtenberg figure by burning wood with electricity.
 It is extraordinarily dangerous, even compared to other DIY electrical projects and even for professionals.
 That is because the microwave transformer pulls extraordinary